UMass Boston

 1D-LC-MS (90 min.
 Gradient)

 Typically, this consists of the sample(s) being run using the Easy-nLC 1200 with a 90-minute data-dependent CID/ETD decision tree method.
 However, during consultation with the core, other gradients and methods can be discussed.
-The raw data is then processed using Thermo Proteome Discoverer.
+The raw data is then processed using Thermo Proteome Discoverer or PEAKS.

 Back to Table